 The air itself seemed to change.
 It was as if it became thick and tangible.
 I could feel a literal tension.

-Almost as quickly as it arrived it was gone.
-I was left alone with a mutilated corpse stabbed clean through several times all over, just like the others.
+Almost as quickly as it arrived, it was gone.
+I was left alone with a mutilated corpse.

 Perhaps I should have been relieved but instead, my psyche shattered.
 It meant that all of it happened.
 The creature was real and I was at its mercy.

-I lost my job and my family soon after.
-My familial skills were about on part with my detective prowess at that point.
+I lost my job and my family soon after as my ability to be a husband and a father was about on part with my detective prowess at that point.
 Not forever, she said when she left, it was only temporary.
 Only until I get the help I so desperately need.

-It was better that way.
-My wife did not need to be saddled like I was with the true nature of our world.
+It is better this way.
+My wife does not need to be saddled like I am with the true nature of our world.

-When I believed I was at my lowest point, I wound up in a hotel with a revolver and ammunition that I had snuck in.
+When I believed I was at my lowest point, I snuck a revolver into a hotel room.
 I filled every chamber but one with a bullet and proceeded to play a sick game of reverse Russian Roulette.

 An odd feeling washed over me.
 The environment seemed to change.
 The air became thick and almost tangible.
 I could almost feel the tension.

 Initially, I laughed it off.
-Imagine getting luck now?
+For once in my life, I was “lucky”.
 I spun the chamber again and pulled the trigger.

-I immediately spun again and pulled without thinking.
+Empty once again.
+I spun the chamber repeatedly and pulled the trigger each time without thinking.

 Click.
 Click.
 Click.